pcanelas/pcanelas.github.io/_pages/about.md

 <p>

 <p>
 Other than university I have also been enrolled in other academic projects and schools.
-You can find the most recent ones below!
+You can find the most recent ones below.
 </p>